rwndy/course-web-fullstack/schedule/week-8.md

 ### Day 39

 ### Product development

 ### Final rehearsal

+- Slide is optional

 --------------------------------------------------------------------------------

 ### Day 40

+### Product development

-### Last hours of development
+- Last hours of development
+- Require stable version of your product

 ### Final team presentation

 - 5 minutes of opening
-  - 10-15 minutes of a demo of the product, no slide needed
+- 10-15 minutes of a demo of the product
 - 5 minutes of closing

 ### Celebration

+- Let's have a dinner!

 --------------------------------------------------------------------------------